-Our Small Grants Programme is aimed at developing skills, improving health and education and empowering young people.
-From mentoring programmes to sports provision, children’s cancer care to school-based projects, we can make a little go a very long way for vulnerable children.
+From mentoring programmes to sports provision, children’s cancer care to school-based projects, our small grants can make a little go a long way for children in vulnerable circumstances.